tyc222/BLE-Scanner/README.md

 # Android BLE Scanner Test App

 A test app let allows you to pair with BLE device from your android phone

+Min SDK 21